 There are friendly locals who can show you around

-We all will need some reassurance from parents who have gone before us and maybe a bit of guidance.
+We all will likely need some reassurance from parents who have gone before us and maybe some of guidance.
 It’s important to know you’re not alone when you’re facing the sleepless nights and the fussy hours.

-And… there is a bit of caution about taking all the advice that comes your way.
+And…it’s also important to show some caution in terms of taking on all the advice that comes your way.

-There are also times when you might need to find your way on instincts alone.
-And hey, someone else’s idea of a great time (or the right way to parent) might not be yours.
+There are times when you might need to find your way on instincts alone.
+AND, someone else’s idea of a great time (or the right way to parent) might not be yours.

 The best reassurance is the presence of someone who is there to tell you you’re doing a fabulous job and you’re not as lost as you might think.
-And if they give some directions, they actually have some credibility and know the roads they are pointing you towards.
+And if they do give some direction, that they actually have credibility and know the roads they are pointing you towards.

 Do not Disturb signs are a good thing